14 Frank Facts About It's Always Sunny in Philadelphia

 11. GLENN HOWERTON WANTED TO BE SUPERMAN.

-Before Sunny premiered in 2005, Howerton made the usual audition rounds.
+Before Sunny premiered in 2005, Glenn Howerton made the usual audition rounds.
 One of the casting calls was for Bryan Singer’s Superman Returns, the 2006 film that eventually starred Brandon Routh.
 In addition to pursuing the role of Clark Kent, Howerton told CHUD.com he also auditioned for the Peter Quill role in 2014’s Guardians of the Galaxy.
+He's now on the NBC sitcom A.P.
+Bio, which led to speculation that Dennis might be missing from future episodes of the show.
+Ultimately, he's set to appear in the majority of the 13th season.

 12. THERE’S A RUSSIAN ADAPTATION.